mehulagg/gitlab/doc/user/project/settings/project_access_tokens.md

 WARNING:
 This feature might not be available to you.
 Check the **version history** note above for details.

 Project access tokens are scoped to a project and can be used to authenticate with the [GitLab API](../../../api/index.md#personalproject-access-tokens).
-You can also use project access tokens with Git to authenticate over HTTP.
+You can also use project access tokens with Git to authenticate over HTTP (If you are asked for a username when authenticating over HTTP, you can use any non-empty value as only the token is expected to be passed).

 Project access tokens expire on the date you define, at midnight UTC.